Reconstruction of SINR Maps from Sparse Measurements using Group Equivariant Non-Expansive Operators: NUMERICAL RESULTS

 We report leave-one-out cross-validation results on the Munich areas for both MSE and 1-Wasserstein distance, under two noise levels, with \(Q\in\{15,30\}\), and three sampling ratios, with \(M\in\{1,2,3\}\).
 Each plot summarizes nine trials, where in each trial eight subregions provide the known (and corrupted) SINR measurements and the remaining subregion is reconstructed.
-An example of reconstructions using the three approaches is presented in Fig.~\ref{fig:munich_comparison}(b)-(d).
+An example of reconstructions using the five approaches is presented in Fig.~\ref{fig:munich_comparison}(b)-(d).

-\paragraph{MSE Performance} Fig.~\ref{fig:munmse15} shows the MSE for \(Q=15\): GENEO (green) consistently attains better performance for $M \in \{2, 3\}$, compared to 1-KNN (red) and U-Net (blue), while showing similar MSE to 1-KNN for $M = 1$.
-For the higher corruption level \(Q=30\), (Fig.~\ref{fig:munmse30}), GENEO again outperforms both baselines, with its advantage being most pronounced across all values of \(M\).
-U-Net exhibits the largest errors in all settings.
+\paragraph{MSE Performance} Fig.~\ref{fig:munmse}(a) shows the MSE for \(Q=15\): GENEO (green) consistently attains better performance across all sampling densities when compared to 1-KNN, U-Net, Kriging, and CVAE.
+Specifically, considering $Q=15$, GENEO achieves an MSE reduction ranging from 31\% ($M=1$) up to 43\% ($M=3$) against the best-performing baseline.
+For the higher corruption level \(Q=30\), (Fig.~\ref{fig:munmse}(b)), GENEO again outperforms both all baselines, with its advantage being highly pronounced (between 29\% and 45\% improvement).
+U-Net and CVAE exhibit the largest errors in all settings.

-\paragraph{1-Wasserstein Performance} Fig.~\ref{fig:muntop15} reports the 1-Wasserstein distance for \(Q=15\), GENEO delivers dramatically lower topological discrepancy than 1-KNN and U-Net across all \(M\).
-At \(Q=30\) (Fig.~\ref{fig:muntop30}), GENEO maintains its superiority, achieving the smallest 1-Wasserstein distances in every case.
-The baselines remain clustered at substantially higher values, with U-Net and 1-KNN showing minimal relative improvement as sampling density increases.
+\paragraph{1-Wasserstein Performance} Fig.~\ref{fig:muntop}(a) reports the 1-Wasserstein distance for \(Q=15\), GENEO delivers dramatically lower topological discrepancy than the four baselines across all \(M\), achieving a massive and stable improvement of approximately 54\% regardless of the sampling density.
+At \(Q=30\) (Fig.~\ref{fig:muntop}(b)), GENEO maintains its superiority, achieving the smallest 1-Wasserstein distances in every case (improving from 41\% to 43\%).
+The baselines remain clustered at substantially higher values, showing minimal relative improvement as sampling density increases.